b3rew/loopback-row-count-mixin/README.md

-# loopback-counts-mixin
+# loopback-row-count-mixin
-A mixin to enable get count of related models for a loopback Model.
+A mixin to get total count of a model for a loopback Model.

 ## INSTALL

 ```
-npm install --save loopback-counts-mixin
+npm install --save loopback-row-count-mixin
 ```

 There are 2 ways to enable mixin: